 You would be amazed how often one of these pieces of information is not included!
 Always include your work experience.
 List your work experience in chronological order, most recent experience first.

 - Bullet points make your CV far easier to read and absorb other than paragraph format.

 - Changing the font to size 20 and only including 2 bullet points after a lengthy career of 10 years is not sufficient.

 - It is best not to use the first person ‘I’.
 It is a given it is yourself you are speaking about!

 This is your chance to demonstrate on paper that you are suitable for this role so it is pointless leaving out relevant information to ensure that your CV doesn’t go over two pages.
-Candidates in the past have advised me that they will be able to explain in detail at interview their experience etc. That is useful but the chances of getting to interview without sufficient information on your CV is minimal.
-Hiring Managers are often looking for key words and evidence of certain experience so think carefully about what information is on your CV.
-It is important to balance the length of your CV with experience and not get too bothered if it is over two pages.
+Candidates in the past have advised me that they will be able to explain in detail at interviews their experience etc. That is useful but the chances of getting to an interview without sufficient information on your CV are minimal.
+Hiring Managers are often looking for keywords and evidence of certain experience so think carefully about what information is on your CV.
+It is important to balance the length of your CV with your experience and not get too bothered if it is over two pages.
 If it is evident that you have the experience and skills required for the role you are applying for, there is a far greater chance you will get called to interview than having a CV, two pages or less without the required information.
 As I say, use a common sense approach.
 Equally, it is important not to have your CV excessively long.
 Balance is the key.
 This is where it is important to tailor your CV to match the job spec, e.g.

 “Responsible for providing detailed metrics on SLA’S to senior management and key stakeholders.”